akhil-s-kumar/Wegan/README.md

 ### How to work on the Frontend

 1. Make sure to install this backend framework before getting work into Frontend.
-2. Follow the [installion procedure](https://github.com/akhil-s-kumar/Wegan-WebApp) in the README file, to work with Fronend for WebApp.
+2. Follow the [installation procedure](https://github.com/akhil-s-kumar/Wegan-WebApp) in the README file, to work with Fronend for WebApp.